libjohn/workshop_attendance/README.md

 ### Upload your data as a google sheet

-1. login to Google Drive (upload initial upload you may be prompted in the web-browser, at Google Drive, to authorize/allow the upload.)
+1. login to Google Drive (for initial upload, you may be prompted in the web-browser, at Google Drive, to authorize/allow the upload process.)

 At the console: